ikumen/azure-flask-starter/README.md

 - [virtualenv](https://virtualenv.pypa.io/en/latest/) (for Python 2 users), otherwise Python 3 (as of 3.3) has virtual environment support built in.
 Every project has dependencies, many projects will have overlapping dependencies&mdash;with different versions.
 You use "virtual" environments to isolate each projects dependencies from each other.
 - [pip](https://pip.pypa.io/en/stable/) is the tool for installing dependencies&mdash;convention is to store the dependencies in a `requirements.txt` at the root of your project.

 For every Python project, I do the following to set up my development environment.
-Make sure you're at your project root directory.
+Make sure you're at the project root directory.

-1. determine the Python version I'm using and switch my shell to it via [pyenv](https://github.com/pyenv/pyenv) or add a `.python-version` at the project root for `pyenv` to pick up
+Determine the Python version I'm using and switch my shell to it via [pyenv](https://github.com/pyenv/pyenv) or add a `.python-version` at the project root for `pyenv` to pick up
 ```bash
 # only applies to current shell
 pyenv shell 3.7.1
 # applies to current directory and sub directories (preferred method)
 echo "3.8.3" > .python-version
 ```
-2. initialize a virtual environment (I prefer the hidden directory since you don't really need to do any work inside it)
+Initialize a virtual environment (I prefer the hidden directory since you don't really need to do any work inside the `.venv` directory)
 ```bash
 # if you're using Python 2
 virtualenv .venv